Dottie West: Early life

 Dorothy Marie Marsh was born in Frog Pond, Tennessee, a community roughly 64 mi northeast of Nashville in Macon County.
 She was the eldest of 10 children born to Pelina Artha (née Jones) and William Hollis Marsh.
 Hollis Marsh was a musician who played the guitar and fiddle.
 Pelina Marsh was a homemaker, but also worked various odd jobs to support the family.
 Hollis suffered from alcoholism, which caused him to become abusive and unable to hold a job.
 The Marsh family lived a reportedly impoverished life, often running out of food and other resources.
 In Dorothy's early years, the family lived in dilapidated homes.
 At one point, a new home was being constructed by Pelina's extended family, but was burnt to the ground by Hollis before its completion.

 Hollis Marsh was drafted during World War II, but was discharged after three months.
 The family received military allotment checks, which provided enough financial stability to build their own home.
 Pelina Marsh then took on a job at a tree nursery to provide for her children.
 Being the oldest child, Dorothy took on the responsibility of caring for her younger siblings while her mother worked.
 Dorothy and Pelina also worked in the fields of their neighbor's farm, picking fruits and vegetables.
-At age 12, Dorothy raised money through a school fundraiser to buy her first guitar.
+When she was 12, Dorothy raised money through a school fundraiser to buy her first guitar.

 During her teen years, Dorothy attended Central High School in McMinnville, Tennessee.
 During this period, her father continued abusing alcohol and physically abusing his children, including Dorothy.
 On some occasions, Hollis Marsh would hold his wife and children at gunpoint.
-Around age 11, Dorothy began being repeatedly molested by her father.
-Too afraid to report it, the abuse continued for several years, and she spoke little of it during her lifetime.
-As a result of the sexual abuse, Dorothy had a miscarriage at age 15.
+Around the age of 11, Dorothy began being repeatedly molested by her father; she was too afraid to report this.
+The abuse continued for several years, and she spoke little of it during her lifetime.
+As a result of the sexual abuse, Dorothy had a miscarriage when she was 15.